Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 Exotic animal attacks are highly sensationalized and are often immediately reported upon their occurrence.
 For some reason, stories about 'crazy' people who buy alternative animals never fail to astound and conjure rapid emotions in people.

-About this list: There are many factors to examine when assessing how ‘dangerous’ an exotic pet is.
+There are many factors to examine when assessing how ‘dangerous’ an exotic pet is.
 First of all, there’s the matter of public safety in contrast to the safety threat posed toward the owner of the animal.
-In general, animals pose the biggest threat to their owners for obvious reasons, while cases where animals escape and attack a member of the uninvolved public are rare or non-existent with many species currently.
+In general, animals pose the biggest threat to their owners for obvious reasons, while cases where animals escape and attack a member of the uninvolved public are rare or non-existent with many species as of current times.

-I do not judge animals based on capability to cause harm like many law makers and news reporters do, I categorize based on whether or not these animals actually have attacked, killed, or severely maimed people relative to their numbers in captivity and how these animals are general kept (fully or partially enclosed?).
+I do not judge animals based on their capability to cause harm like many lawmakers and news reporters do; I categorize them based on whether or not these animals actually have attacked, killed, or severely maimed people relative to their numbers in captivity and how these animals are general kept (fully or partially enclosed?).

-I’ve based my conclusions from my current knowledge about the behavior of these animals and a careful analysis of each situation depending on species behavior, severity of the injury or fatality, and circumstances regarding its occurrence.
-I should reiterate that I’m not declaring every animal on this list ‘dangerous’, but I am listing the species in order based on those that I know are kept as pets.
+I’ve based my conclusions on my current knowledge about the behavior of these animals and a careful analysis of each situation depending on species behavior, the severity of the injury or fatality, and the circumstances regarding its occurrence.
+I should reiterate that I’m not declaring every animal on this list ‘dangerous,' but I am listing the species in order based on those that I know are kept as pets.

 Sometimes extremely large and carnivorous reptiles are purchased by general 'herp' enthusiasts, and this is a major issue because these lizards are nothing like owning a bearded dragon.